FKnottenbelt/LS_120/OOP_design/inheritance.md

 (the general rule for refactoring into a new inheritance hierarchy is to arrange code so that you can promote abstractions rather than demote concretions)

+Use the temple method pattern
+This is the technique of defining a basic structure in the superclass and sending messages to acquire subclass-specific contributions. (see bicycle6.rb)
+Always document template method requirements by implementing matching methods that raise usefull errors ('warn' new subclasses)